PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 The `scripts/` directory contains a Python script required for the workflow.
 It is used to filter and merge the protein-SAM files.

 Finally, the `envs/` directory contains the `general.yml` file which is needed to install all dependencies through conda.
 This environment is activated for each step of the workflow.
-The dependencies are installed from bioconda and conda-forge and include `exonerate 2.4.0` and `diamond 2.0.4`.
+The dependencies are installed from bioconda and conda-forge and include `exonerate 2.4.0`, `diamond 2.0.4`, and several packages for Python3.

 [Back to top](#TOP)